Is being a self-employed live-in carer right for me?

 How does live-in care work?

-When you choose an ongoing placement, you’ll become the primary carer for the person you’re caring for, typically staying in their home for cycles of around 4 to 10 weeks.
+These are opportunities with families seeking continuing care, and therefore don’t have an end date.
+You’ll become the primary carer for the person you’re caring for, typically staying in their home for cycles of around 4 to 10 weeks – depending on what you agree with the family.
 The arrangement continues for the foreseeable future as long as both you and your client are happy.

 Week 1